LIHI Certificate #116 – Holtwood Project, Pennsylvania

-The fish passage facilities at Holtwood include a tailrace lift with two entrances and a spillway lift for upstream passage, and a pipe built at the west side of the powerhouse for downstream fish passage and debris sluicing.
+Upstream fish passage facilities include a tailrace lift with two entrances and a spillway lift.
 The two upstream lifts have their own fish handling systems that sluice fish into a common flume through which fish swim into Lake Aldred.
 The lifts or “hoppers” raise the water (and fish) entering the facility about 50 feet to the level of the forebay.
 Fish swim through the flume and enter the lake outside the plant skimmer wall.
 The project owner has agreed to successfully pass 75% of American shad that pass through downstream Conowingo facility and 50% must successfully pass within 5 days of leaving Conowingo.
 Fish pass downstream via the turbines or spillway.
 Downstream fish passage will be evaluated through testing.
 The project owner has agreed to a 95% successful passage rate for juvenile shad and 80% for adult shad.